Desk Layout

 FAQ

-A clean, reachable, well-lit setup matters more than ornaments—keep those to a light touch.
+A clean, reachable, well-lit setup matters more than ornaments—keep plants or a cup to a light touch.

 Related Reading